litchipi/blog/posts/nix/nixifying-build-web-app.md

 Building the backend of an application is essentially the same as building any pieces of software, the process is then no different.
-How to start the backend is up to the developper using the lib, and he'll be able to pass whatever argument and environment variables he wants, we only seek to build the binary here.
+How to start the backend is up to the developer using the lib, and he'll be able to pass whatever argument and environment variables he wants, we only seek to build the binary here.